Safest Teeth Whiteners

 It is not safe to use undiluted hydrogen peroxide as a mouthwash or a gargle.
 Hydrogen peroxide should only be used as a mouthwash in a concentration of 2 percent or less.

 According to the American Dental Association (ADA), hydrogen peroxide with a concentration higher than 3 percent can be irritating to the soft tissues in the mouth.
+We recommend these mouthwashes instead.

 In addition, accidentally swallowing household hydrogen peroxide might cause stomach upset, an episode of vomiting, or throat irritation.